UA-ResearchComputing-HPC/hpc-documentation/docs/software/modules/index.md

 It’s also important to be aware of differences between the clusters:

-- **Ocelote** and **El Gato** both run **CentOS 7** and share the same system libraries and modules.
-These clusters can generally be used interchangeably.
+!!! danger "Ocelote will be decommissioned on August 17th"
+    Ocelote will no longer be available as a separate cluster on August 17th, 2026.
+All workloads that were developed on a CentOS 7 cluster will need to be migrated to Rocky Linux 9.
+See our [Operating System Updates](../../resources/updates/) documentation for more information.

+- **Ocelote** runs **CentOS 7**.

-- **Puma**, however, runs **Rocky Linux 9**, which has different system libraries and modules than Ocelote and El Gato.
-As a result, workflows that work on Ocelote or El Gato may not be transferable to Puma without modifications.
+- **Puma**, however, runs **Rocky Linux 9**, which has different system libraries and modules than Ocelote.
+As a result, workflows that work on Ocelote may not be transferable to Puma without modifications.

 ## Module Commands